feliixx/mgodatagen/README.md

   mgodatagen

 template:
       --new=<filename>                         create an empty configuration file

 configuration:
   -f, --file=<configfile>                      JSON config file.
 This field is required -i, --indexonly                              if present, mgodatagen will just try to rebuild index -a, --append                                 if present, append documents to the collection without
                                                removing older documents or deleting the collection -n, --numWorker=<nb>                         number of concurrent workers inserting documents in database.
-Default is number of CPU+1 -b, --batchsize=<size>       bulk insert batch size (default: 1000)
+Default is number of CPU -b, --batchsize=<size>                       bulk insert batch size (default: 1000)

 connection infos:
   -h, --host=<hostname>                        mongodb host to connect to (default: 127.0.0.1)
       --port=<port>                            server port (default: 27017)
   -u, --username=<username>                    username for authentification -p, --password=<password>                    password for authentification
+      --authenticationMechanism=<mechanism>    authentication mechanism
+                                               for now only PLAIN and MONGODB-X509 are supported --tlsCertificateKeyFile=<path>           PEM certificate/key file for TLS
+      --tlsCAFile=<path>                       Certificate Authority file for TLS

 general:
       --help                                   show this help message -v, --version                                print the tool version and exit -q, --quiet                                  quieter output

 ```

 Only the configuration file need to be specified ( **-f | --file flag**).
 A basic usage of mgodatagen would be